ragedestiny/showme-client/README.md

 # Show ME

 > Show ME is used as a tool to help students write vivid and exciting sentences.
-Each day of the challenge, students will be given a different simple tell sentence and the goal is for the student to formulate and come up a more descriptive sentence.
-Show ME will keep track of the submitted sentences and students can edit them at any time.
+Each day of the challenge, students will be given a different simple tell sentence.
+The goal is for the student to formulate and come up with a more descriptive sentence.
+Show ME will keep track of the submitted sentences, and students can edit them at any time.
 This is the frontend client.

 > Live website [_here_](https://show-me-not-tell.netlify.app/).
 >